-IEHP serves people who qualify for Medi-Cal.
-In most cases, IEHP members do not have to pay for covered services, premiums or deductibles.
-Members enrolled in California Children's Health Insurance Program (CCHIP) in Santa Clara, San Francisco and San Mateo counties and members in the Medi-Cal for Families Program may have a monthly premium and copayments.
-Except for emergency care, urgent care or sensitive care, you must get pre-approval from IEHP before you visit a provider outside the IEHP network.
-If you do not get pre-approval and you go to a provider outside of the network for care that is not emergency care, urgent care or sensitive care, you may have to pay for care from providers who are out of the network.
-For a list of covered services, go to "Benefits and services."
+If you are enrolled in the California Children's Health Insurance Program (CCHIP) in Santa Clara, San Francisco, or San Mateo counties or are enrolled in Medi-Cal for Families, you might have a monthly premium and co-pays.

+Except for emergency care, urgent care, or sensitive care, you must get pre-approval (prior authorization) from IEHP before you visit a provider outside the IEHP network.
+If you do not get pre-approval (prior authorization) and you go to a provider outside the network for care that is not emergency care, urgent care, or sensitive care, you might have to pay for care you got from that provider.
+For a list of covered services, read Chapter 4, "Benefits and services" in this handbook.
 You can also find the Provider Directory on the IEHP website at www.iehp.org.